linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Neuroblasts/NbIntCL1.md

 Allen Brain:
 Localization of the markers in the superior and inferior colliculus.
 Stronger in the inferior colliculus.

-Note there is some stronger expression of Dmbx1 in the Cerebellar hemisphere
+Note: there is some stronger expression of Dmbx1 in the Cerebellar hemisphere

 Dmbx1 [http://developingmouse.brain-map.org/experiment/show/100076463]
 Sp5 [http://developingmouse.brain-map.org/experiment/show/113116512]

-Wiki:
-search: Trpm3 Sp5 Pdzd2 Dmbx1
+Trpm3 Sp5 Pdzd2 Dmbx1 -> Adolescent MEINH10, MEINH12
-found:
-MEINH10 (both are dorsal midbrain interneurons of the superior colliculus) MEINH12

-Other markers
+Other markers:
 Dmbx1
 Sp5
 Ptchd4